 - Prepare (fuel up) your car, because you never know how far are you going to drive,

-- When arrive on site and you are not sure the weather try to look around first.
-Don’t put your gear out when you are unsure about the You can see what is happening on the sky and gauge the direction of cloud moving.
-Then look on the horizon and see it is clear or not.
-Alternatively you can use your camera and take a few pictures with longer exposure or higher iso, which show you a brighter sky with more details,
+- When arriving on-site and you are not sure about the weather try to look around first.
+Don’t put your gear out when you are unsure about the You can see what is happening in the sky and gauge the direction of cloud moving.
+Then look at the horizon and see if it is clear or not.
+Alternatively, you can use your camera and take a few pictures with longer exposure or higher iso, which show you a brighter sky with more details,

 - Always drive safely, don’t put the celestial event on top of your health & life,

-After the eclipse I saw the occurence on a couple webcams: in Edinburgh (Pic.
-21) and the Tenerife (Pic.
-22), when weather was nice.
+After the eclipse I saw the occurrence on a couple webcams: in Edinburgh (Pic.
+21) and Tenerife (Pic.
+22), when the weather was nice.

 Thanks to the Tenerife webcam I could fill up the last remote lunar eclipse observation, watching the moonlight reflection on the Atlantic Ocean surface (Pic.
 23).
-I found, that a lunar beams started to be visible about 20 min after U3 contact.
+I found that lunar beams started to be visible about 20 min after U3 contact.
 The details of my observation you can see below.
-Maybe you will do a better watching with use more ISO-sensitive devices in the future.
+Maybe you will do better watching with the use of more ISO-sensitive devices in the future.

-Now remains nothing like wait until a next total lunar eclipse, which will occur in 2021.
-There will be quite a few partial and prenumbral, although I won’t be able to hit my observation target from top to toe.
-Anyhow is still a good opportunity to watch the Moon in a various eclipse configurations, which I wish you all with a very heavy heart.
+Now remains nothing like waiting until the next total lunar eclipse, which will occur in 2021.
+There will be quite a few partial and penumbral, although I won’t be able to hit my observation target from top to toe.
+Anyhow is still a good opportunity to watch the Moon in various eclipse configurations, which I wish you all with a very heavy heart.